matchu/openneo-impress/README.md

   - mysql
   - php5-mysql
   - php5-curl
-  - php5-tidy
   - php-pear
   - smarty

-SabreAMF and phpQuery must be installed PEAR modules, so see their homepages.
+SabreAMF must be installed as a PEAR module, so see its homepage.